-Tetris Effect was revealed shortly before E3 as part of Sony’s announcement plan leading up to the show.
+Sony revealed Tetris Effect shortly before E3.
 Anyone that rolled their eyes at the announcement and dismissed this as something lame clearly didn’t watch the trailer and/or hasn’t played Rez.
 Designer Tetsuya Mizuguchi and his studio, Enhance Games, recently put out an updated version of that game, with support for VR.
 They’re also working on a remaster of Lumines, another puzzle game classic.

 Not only is it exciting to see another game from Tetsuya Mizuguchi, but Tetris Effect looks to be trippy as hell.
 It’s based on the phenomena where people used to play so much Tetris that when they’d close their eyes, they’d still see the game in motion.
 The game plays on this, with different other-worldly backgrounds that move along to the soothing music.
 The game also has VR support, which will only enhance the insanity.